Take Back Events Program

 Why Host a Take Back Event?

 Prevention is key.
-To turn the tide of the opioid epidemic, we need to prevent misuse before it begins.
+To turn the tide of the opioid epidemic, we need to prevent substance misuse before it begins.
 Creating safe and convenient opportunities for community members to dispose of their unused and leftover medications is essential.
-Community take back events are one of the safest and most environmentally-friendly means of disposing unneeded medications.
-Take back events are a great opportunity for community organizations and individuals to come together to make a difference in their local community.
-These events not only remove unused medications, they provide an opportunity to educate the public on safe storage and disposal of prescription medications.
+These events also serve as an opportunity to educate community members on how to safely store medications at home and how to safely dispose of medications year-round.

 How Do I Host a Take Back Event?